albertomontesanto/albertomontesanto.github.io/content/publication/Paparazzo (2022b)/index.md

 title: "A new approach to broaden the range of eye colour identifiable by IrisPlex in DNA phenotyping"

 authors:
--Paparazzo E
+- Paparazzo E
--Gozalishvili A
+- Gozalishvili A
--Lagani V
+- Lagani V
--Geracitano S
+- Geracitano S
--Bauleo A
+- Bauleo A
--Falcone E
+- Falcone E
--Passarino G
+- Passarino G
--Montesanto A
+- Montesanto A

 date: '2022-07-27'
 doi: https://doi.org/10.1038/s41598-022-17208-w.